 - Might be too long for small babies.

-The tip of the nipple has a rounded design that makes it feel more natural, encouraging babies to instinctively suck.
+In addition, the tip of the nipple has a rounded design that makes it feel more natural, encouraging babies to instinctively suck.

 Don’t worry about the rubber!
 BIbs uses a natural rubber that is free from any toxins.
 It’s BPA, PVC, and phthalate free.

-For airflow and to reduce skin rashes, Bibs added three open holes around the shield for air circulation.
+Lastly, for airflow and to reduce skin rashes, Bibs added three open holes around the shield for air circulation.

 6. Ecopacifier Natural Pacifier – Best Organic Pacifier